What is Glaucoma?

 - Nausea or vomiting

-- Appearance of rainbow-colored halos around bright lights
+- The appearance of rainbow-colored halos around bright lights

 - Rapid loss of vision